bitDecayGames/haxeflixel-template/README.md

 - Fill in the `itchGameName` in both workflow files
   - This should be the URL name from itch.io

+### Analytics
+- Holding `M` as the game starts will allow playing the release game without sending metrics.
+This is indicated as a log on startup

 ### Dependencies

 #### **haxelib.deps**